Race for prime minister heats up as Tories rush to take sides

 His move came as allies of former foreign secretary Jeremy Hunt, who was runner-up to Boris Johnson in 2019, said he was “virtually certain” to stand again this time.

-Mr Sunak has the backing of Commons Leader Mark Spencer, former Tory Party co-chairman Oliver Dowden, and ex-ministers Liam Fox and Andrew Murrison, as well as MPs Sir Bob Neill and Paul Maynard.
+Among those publicly backing Mr Sunak are Commons Leader Mark Spencer, former Tory Party co-chairman Oliver Dowden, former chief whip Mark Harper, ex-ministers Liam Fox and Andrew Murrison, and MPs Sir Bob Neill and Paul Maynard.

 “And the decisions we make today will decide whether the next generation of British people will also have the chance of a better future.”